Master of Monsters

-Master of Monsters is a turn-based strategy game developed by SystemSoft for the MSX and NEC PC8801.
+is a turn-based strategy game developed by SystemSoft for the MSX and NEC PC8801.
 It was ported to a variety of consoles and PCs including the PC Engine CD, NEC PC9801, and Sega Genesis/Mega Drive.
 While it never had the same success as its SystemSoft stablemate Daisenryaku, the game garnered a loyal following.
-Its success in the North American market on the Sega Genesis proved sufficient for a sequel on the Sega Saturn, and an anime art-style enhanced Sony PlayStation version titled Disciples of Gaia with a Japanese role-playing game feel.
+Its success in the North American market on the Sega Genesis proved sufficient for a version on the Sega Saturn titled Master of Monsters: Neo Generations, and an anime art-style enhanced PlayStation version titled Disciples of Gaia with a Japanese role-playing game feel.
 Master of Monsters: Disciples of Gaia was released in 1998.

 Gameplay

 Gameplay engages players by permitting them to summon and move monsters around a board in an effort to capture towers and to eventually defeat the opponents (which are controlled either by other humans or by the computer program).
 Moves are based on a hexagonal board structure, such that every tile on the board is adjacent to six other tiles.
 Other notable features were the large variety of monsters, upgrading ("leveling up") of veteran units and control of a "Master" character who, if killed, can end the game for that player.

 The focus of the game is strategic, despite the fantasy-type characters that might imply an RPG element.
 Other than the existence of the Master character and magic in the game, the gameplay is very similar to System Soft's more hardcore modern warfare strategic wargame series Daisenryaku, with the exception that some versions of the Master of Monsters (such as Master of Monsters – Final) series allow equippable items, weapons and armor.